 While some changes may seem simple to implement, any supporting processes and documentation will also require a thorough review or re-drafting to ensure ongoing compliance.

 Lastly, businesses should take care to review practical business elements, such as reinforcing escalation channels between people managers and HR in the event of any uncertainty.
-As with any widespread changes, best practice is always to hold training sessions on changes for all people managers to raise awareness.
+As with any widespread changes, best practice is always to hold training sessions on changes for all people managers in order to raise awareness.

 While this article sets out changes that many SMEs will need to be mindful of, additional changes have launched that affect larger business.
-In particular, there has been reform to the way unions are recognised, how sexual harrassment is treated in whistleblowing issues, the requirements of larger businesses to disclose equality action plans and the way umbrella companies share employee PAYE/NIC burdens.
+In particular, there has been reform to the way unions are recognised, how sexual harassment is treated in whistleblowing issues, the requirements of larger businesses to disclose equality action plans and the way umbrella companies share employee PAYE/NIC burdens.

 Our employment law team are on standby should you need any assistance in understanding or implementing the changes set out by the Employment Rights Act 2025.